Size of nodal domains of the eigenvectors of a G(n,p) graph: Introduction

 \end{thm}

-The proof relies on Theorem 1.1 from \cite{bourgade2017} claiming that the distribution of the inner product of an eigenvector of $A$ and any vector orthogonal to $(1 \etc 1)$ is asymptotically normal.
-For the edge case, i.e., for the eigenvalues close to the edges of the spectrum, the bound similar to \cite[Theorem 1.1]{bourgade2017} has not been established yet.
+The proof relies on \emph{quantum unique ergodicity theorem} for random matrices \cite[Theorem 1.1]{bourgade2017} claiming that the distribution of the inner product of an eigenvector of $A$ and any vector orthogonal to $(1 \etc 1)$ is asymptotically normal.
+Readers interested in quantum unique ergodicity are also referred to the articles \cite{BY17, BHY19, BYY19}.
+For the edge case, i.e., for the eigenvalues close to the edges of the spectrum, the bound similar to \cite[Theorem 1.1]{bourgade2017} has been established only for the non-sparse regime, i.e., for $p\in (0,1)$ which does not depend of $n$, see \cite{BY17}.
 On the other hand, the gaps between the eigenvalues near the edges of the spectrum are much larger.
 The eigenvalue gap is at least $n^{-2/3-o\left(1\right)}$ for edge eigenvalues while it is of order $n^{-1-o\left(1\right)}$ for bulk eigenvalues.
 Also, the edge eigenvalues enjoy stronger rigidity properties than the bulk ones.
 These facts allow to provide a stronger bound for the size of the nodal domains of an edge eigenvector. \begin{thm} (Edge case) Let $G\left(n,\,p\right)$ be an Erd\H{o}s-Rényi Graph with $p\in\left(0,\,1\right)$.
-Fix a sufficiently large $\rho>0$.
-Let $u_{\a}$ be a non-leading eigenvector of $G\left(n,\,p\right)$ with $\min\left\{ \a,\,n-\a\right\} \le\left(\log n\right)^{\rho\log\log n}$.
+There exists $\rho=\rho(p)>0$ such that the following holds.
+Let $u_{\a}$ be a n on-leading eigenvector of $G\left(n,\,p\right)$ with $\min\left\{ \a,\,n-\a\right\} \le\left(\log n\right)^{\rho\log\log n}$.
 Denote by $P$ and $N$ the nodal domains of this eigenvector.
-Then, for any $\eps>0$, there exists $\delta>0$ such that
+Then, for any $\eps>0$, there exists $\delta=\delta(\eps)>0$ independent of $n$ and $p$ such that

 for a sufficiently large $n$. \end{thm}